cs3org/reva/changelog/unreleased/remove-share-jail-check.md

-Bug: Remove share jail fix
+Bugfix: Remove share jail fix

 We have removed the share jail check.